Find Grad Schools

 9 Yearly Graduations

 The 14th most popular school in the country for ie majors who are seeking their doctor's degree is Mississippi State University.
 Each year, around 22,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,665 per year, while in-state graduate students, on average, pay $9,665 per year.
+The average in-state tuition for full-time undergraduates is $9,248 per year, while in-state graduate students, on average, pay $9,398 per year.
 During the most recent year for which we have data, 9 people received their doctor's degree in ie from Mississippi State.
-Of these students, 50% were women and 20% were members of underrepresented racial-ethnic groups.
+About 23% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 9 Yearly Graduations